Natali124/4D-Reconstruction-and-Segmentation-of-Dynamic-Objects/README.md

   Provides additional quantitative and qualitative results on tested Kubric videos.

 - **`Code/`**
-  Contains a Python notebook with a minimal working example to reproduce the results described in the thesis.
+  Contains a Jupyter notebook with a minimal working example to reproduce the results described in the thesis.

 - **`Data/`**
   Provides an example dataset (**Example 1 from the thesis Kubric dataset**) used by the notebook.